conor19w/Binance-Futures-Trading-Bot/README.md

 ![](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Backtest%20results%20of%202%20month%20period/tripleEMA/4hr%20candles%202%20months%20ago.png)
 ---
 ## To-Do list: (suggest something and I'll add it) 😃
-* Close a trade based off a condition instead of the TP value.
 * Fix trailing Stop in Back Tester, think its causing some floating point rounding errors (think I know a fix just need time to implement).
 * GUI if people were interested (could take a while I've no experience here)
 ---
 ## Latest Changes (if any):
+* Added feature which can close a position based on a condition, by returning a flag close_pos from a strategy.
+(24/04/22)
 * Added feature to trade each coin with an isolated account balance in Backtester, activated with new flag variable 'Trade_Each_Coin_With_Separate_Accounts'.
 (19/04/22)
 * Added option to create a csv file from a backtest __Line 33__.
 (19/04/22)
 * Updated Backtester to Open multiple positions, and Improved similarities to live Bot.
 (15/04/22)